the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend/nb_hybrid_plan.md

 #### 8.6 Functionality — Additional Models (MEDIUM PRIORITY)

-The MPR-only constraint simplifies code generation (all params baked as scalars) but limits the backend's usefulness for multi-model hybrid networks.
-Adding JansenRit and FitzHugh-Nagumo would cover the most common use cases.
+**JansenRit: DONE ✅** Added 2026-04-10 (see Phase A above).

+FitzHugh-Nagumo and other models remain.
+Adding FitzHugh-Nagumo would cover additional use cases.

 Approach: parameterised model template, same as the existing `nb-dfuns.py.mako` pattern.
 Each model contributes a `dfun_<sn_name>(state_vars, coupling_terms)`